-Do you think Framegate (aka Deflategate) was about the New England Patriots definitely deflating 11 of their 12 game footballs to gain an advantage over the Indianapolis Colts?
+Do you think Deflategate was about the New England Patriots definitely deflating 11 of their 12 game footballs to gain an advantage over the Indianapolis Colts?
 You know that cold weather has no impact on the air pressure of a football?
 You're wrong and this page is for you.

 YOUR ELI5 SUMMARY OF DEFLATEGATE

-WHAT: A couple hours after the Patriots rolled over the Indianapolis Colts in the AFC Championship Game, Colts reporter Bob Kravitz broke a story that the NFL was investigating the Patriots for using underinflated footballs in the game.
+WHAT: A couple hours after the Patriots easily disposed of the Indianapolis Colts in the AFC Championship Game, Colts reporter Bob Kravitz broke a story that the NFL was investigating the Patriots for using underinflated footballs in the game.

 Soon afterwards, Chris Mortensen inaccurately reported, based upon a now-discredited leak from the league, that 11 of the Patriots' 12 game footballs were deflated 2 PSI below the 12.5 PSI minimum legal requirement (Mortensen finally removed his inaccurate tweet on August 4, 2015 -- 195 days after he posted it.)

-At the time, it was also reported that the Ravens, fresh off their own humiliating defeat to the eventual 2015 Champions, may have tipped off the Colts about the issue.
+It was also reported that the Ravens, fresh off their own humiliating defeat to the eventual 2015 Champions, may have tipped off the Colts about the phantom issue.
 Documents from Tom Brady's appeal hearing, released on August 4, indicated that the Ravens did indeed warn the Colts about their suspicion that the Patriots might be deflating footballs.

 WHEN: After the January 18, 2015 AFC Championship Game

-Instead, he fell back on a subjective "more probable than not" accusation that there was some dastardly devious deflations and loosely tied Brady to this with the thin tether that he was "at least generally aware" of this deflation.
-Interestingly enough, he was only able to do this by selectively ignoring the "best recollection" of head referee Walt Anderson about a key detail of the "case."
+Instead, they fell back on a subjective "more probable than not" accusation that there was some dastardly deflations and dishonestly tied Brady to this phantom scheme with the thin tether that he was "at least generally aware" of this devious deflation scheme.

 COMMON MISCONCEPTIONS ABOUT DEFLATEGATE